verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

    - System input is an event stream.
    - Events are immutable.
 Once event happens, it cannot un-happen.
    - Batch and stream processing are functional.
 Pure functions.
 Transforms events into another form.
+   - Data is dumped into a database or data warehouse.

 #### Problems
 1. Very high rate of events